awslabs/aws-sdk-swift/reference/0.x/AWSDirectConnect/DirectConnectClient.md

 ### `allocateTransitVirtualInterface(input:completion:)`

 Provisions a transit virtual interface to be owned by the specified account.
 Use this type of interface to connect a transit gateway to your Direct Connect gateway.
 The owner of a connection provisions a transit virtual interface to be owned by the specified account.
-After you create a transit virtual interface, it must be confirmed by the owner using ConfirmTransitVirtualInterface.
+After you create a transit virtual interface, it must be confirmed by the owner using \[ConfirmTransitVirtualInterface\].
 Until this step has been completed, the transit virtual interface is in the requested state and is not available to handle traffic.

 ``` swift
 public func allocateTransitVirtualInterface(input: AllocateTransitVirtualInterfaceInput, completion: @escaping (ClientRuntime.SdkResult<AllocateTransitVirtualInterfaceOutputResponse, AllocateTransitVirtualInterfaceOutputError>) -> Void)